-The second phase is to link almoners and the pastoral care officers to make sure they meet the needs of the whole Masonic family.
+The second phase was linked to almoners and the group care officers to make sure they met the needs of the whole Masonic family.

-Therefore this booklet has been produced for the information and best practice of all involved in Care.
+Therefore, this booklet has been produced for the information and best practice of all involved in Care.